-Tutoring & Student Support Services
+Student Support Services

 Ancora High School prides itself on offering a quality online high school experience with the added support of tutoring and student services.
-A mix of course coaches and other resource staff will be available to students throughout their lifecycle.
+A mix of course coaches and other resource staff will be available to students throughout their student lifecycle.
 Students will also have the ability to request support or tutoring directly through the Student Portal.

 The school provides assistance for students experiencing academic difficulties.
 Course coaches will make every effort to identify students in need of assistance.
 Students are urged to take the initiative in seeking out-of-class help and to discuss their difficulties with their course coaches and/or student success champions.
-Tutors are available to work with students.